Felipe572/Felipe572/README.md

 ### About

-I'm 27 years old, Brazilian, and currently studying web development at [Rocketseat](https://app.rocketseat.com.br/) I have knowledge of HTML5, CSS3 and a little JavaScript, delving into ReactJs and NodeJs frameworks.
+I'm 27 years old, Brazilian, and currently studying web development at [Rocketseat](https://app.rocketseat.com.br/) I have knowledge of HTML5, CSS3 and a little JavaScript, I'm delving into fremework ReactJs and NodeJs.
 I know a bit about version control with Git & GitHub.
 I'm looking for internships or volunteer opportunities for web development projects.